 Pertaining to culture.
 For reference, Appalachian is generally related to the various chains of mountain ranges in North America.

-The current general five state service area we will focus on for the next several years will be,
+The region we will focus on for the next several years will be,

 There is a good amount of intercultural diversity within this five state region, and even the forest ecology and climates are somewhat diverse.

-We will create Tours and work with others in the Coal Country areas, which are Far Eastern KY, Far Southwestern Virginia, and Southwestern West Virginia.
+We will focus on promoting the Coal Country areas, which are Far Eastern KY, Far Southwestern Virginia, and Southwestern West Virginia.
 We believe these areas need the most help with diversifying their economies.

-Generally, there are three common elements with sustainability:
+We look at these three elements with sustainability:

 Please see the Trip Planning page to get started planning your vacation.